 Trust the vendor, not its doorbell

-One design decision is worth pulling out, because it applies to any pipeline that waits on someone else's cloud.
-When the editor finishes a job it can ring you back with a callback, a small automatic message saying done.
-Descript's callbacks are unsigned, which means anyone who guesses the address could ring the same bell.
-So the pipeline treats a callback as a doorbell and nothing more: it may wake the runner up, but the only thing that completes a job is the pipeline calling the vendor's API itself, with its own credentials, and reading the answer.
+Here's one design decision worth pulling out, because it shows up in any pipeline that waits on someone else's cloud.
+When the editor finishes a job it can ring you back.
+A callback: a small automatic message saying done.
+Trouble is, Descript's callbacks are unsigned.
+Guess the address and you can ring the same bell.
+So I treat a callback as a doorbell, no more than that.
+It might wake the runner up.
+But the thing that actually completes a job is the pipeline calling the vendor's API on its own, with its own credentials, and reading what comes back.

 Descriptvendor cloudthe pipelineour runnertrust boundarycallback (unsigned)wake-up hint, never trustedGET /jobs/id + bearer tokenjob status: the source of truthconfirmed